 - RESEARCH METHODOLOGY

-PRIMARY DATA: Most of the information will be gathered through primary sources’.
-The methods that will be used to collect primary data are: Questionnaire and online interviews.
+PRIMARY DATA: Most of the information will be gathered through primary source.
+The methods that will be collected primary data are:

-SECONDARY DATA: The secondary data will be collected through internet sites and reference book
+SECONDARY DATA: The secondary data will be collected through:

 CONVENIENT SAMPLING: it is that type of sampling where the researcher selects the sample according to his or her convenience.

-METHOD YOU WILL USE TO PRESENT DATA: Data collection will be done through questionnaire.
-The SPSS & Excel software will be used to analyze the data.
-Different types of graphs & Charts use to interpretation the findings diagrammatically, calculating the percentage of the responses.
-Formula, diagrams they are:
+Data collection will be done through questionnaire.
+The Excel and Ms-word software will be used to analyze the data.
+Different types of graphs & Charts use to interpretation the findings diagrammatically.
+They are: